 …in which after surviving foggy muck and logging trucks I sup unexpectedly in a Forest Fun House of hallucinogenic improbability.

 Unless you’re super-fit and speedy, this day is probably too long to hang around for breakfast in Bellingham.
 I’d stock up from the Co-Op the night before and get cracking early.
 Carry lunch too as there’s nothing until Byrness and thereafter the only options for the following days will be whatever takeaways might be offered by your accommodation, if any.
 From the Co-Op at Bellingham I personally carried three breakfasts, two lunches and one dinner, plus snacks.
 If you’ve made it this far you’ll be fit enough for a bit of pack weight.
 Co-opted into this menu was the emergency food I’d carried all the way from Edale.
 You’ve probably gathered I don’t like to be foodless.
-The only resource en route is a useful toilet at Blakehopeburnhaugh, but the tap here is not drinking water.
+The only resource en route is a useful toilet at Blakehopeburnhaugh, but the tap here is not drinking water (in September 2018 this toilet was temporarily closed due to low water pressure).

 Probably the hardest bit of the whole day is getting the heck out of Bellingham in the first place.
 In June I wandered vaguely around the town for ages and only got to the top of the road that rejoins The Way by accident.
 Only on subsequently walking back into town from the north in October did I realise that the road that runs past Demesne Farm actually is The Pennine Way.
 From the town centre, turning right at Lloyds’ Bank and crossing over the bridge brings you to Demesne Farm.
 Coming out of Demesne Farm the next morning turn right, don’t go up Russell Terrace and don’t go back into town.
 Pass the Heritage Centre on your right (this has a cafe but that’s no use to us at this hour).
 Go round a left-hand bend with an old postbox in the wall opposite.
 Pass the new Hareshaw Linn Caravan Park on your left and carry on some way uphill.
 The Way is fingerposted up a farm track off to the left immediately before the completely mysterious huge mounds.